For the simpler times when Murphy and Sumner were on the same side, bashing Krugman, see here

 "Let me focus on this aspect of Koning’s attempt to reach a peace treaty:

 While we don’t have to agree with Cantillon’s ordering of effects, it seems uncontroversial to assume that if expectations only adapt slowly, then there will be some sort of distributional effect during the adjustment period to an unanticipated change in the money supply.
 There can certainly be debate over the size and consistency of this effect.
 Austrians, for instance, build a business cycle theory out of it.
-Others consider the effect to be ephemeral.
+Others consider the effect to be ephemeral."I have a deal for JP Koning, Scott Sumner, and Nick Rowe (since I think they would agree with him):

 On the other hand, if rational expectations are assumed from the start, then the location of gold’s injection point is moot since everyone perfectly anticipates the repercussions and adjusts.
 In talking about injection points under rational expectations, it seems to me that market monetarists are having a totally different conversation than Austrians, who are interested in injection points under imperfect expectations.
 Is this just a debate over the nature of expectations?
 [Bold added.]